Finding the best sheet music app on android for you

 Freehand playing to the scrolling sheet of music is therefore not an issue here and is possible without any problems.

-Either the entire sheet of music can be displayed, or only the current note line is displayed, which then scrolls seamlessly from left to right through the entire piece.
+Either the entire sheet of music can be displayed, or only the current stave, which then scrolls seamlessly from left to right through the entire piece.

 In both cases, a cursor indicates the exact position to be played.

-The scrolling view shows only the current staff line
+The scroll view shows only the current stave

 Accompaniment